TL;DR

 If you could only choose one policy, this would arguably be it.
 Income Protection is designed to do one thing brilliantly: replace a significant portion of your monthly income if you are unable to work due to any illness or injury.

 - How it Works: You pay a monthly premium.
-If you're signed off work by a doctor, after a pre-agreed waiting period (the 'deferred period'), the policy starts paying you a regular, tax-free monthly income.
+If you're signed off work by a doctor, after a pre-agreed waiting period (the 'deferred period'), the policy starts paying you a regular, potentially tax-efficient monthly income.
 This can continue until you recover, the policy term ends, or you retire.

 - Who Needs It: Every single person whose lifestyle depends on their earned income.
 This is especially crucial for the self-employed, contractors, and those in the gig economy who have no employer sick pay to fall back on.

 - Key Consideration - The 'Own Occupation' Definition: This is the gold standard.
-An 'own occupation' policy will pay out if you are unable to perform your specific job.
-Other definitions, like 'suited occupation' or 'any occupation', are less comprehensive and may not pay out if the insurer believes you could do a different job.
-Always aim for 'own occupation' cover.
+An 'own occupation' policy may pay out if you are unable to perform your specific job.
+Other definitions, like 'suited occupation' or 'any occupation', are less comprehensive and may not pay out if the insurer believes you could do a different job. typically aim for 'own occupation' cover.

 Example: A marketing consultant develops severe chronic migraines, making it impossible to stare at a screen and meet deadlines.
 Her Income Protection policy, with a three-month deferred period, kicks in and pays her £2,500 a month, allowing her to focus on treatment and recovery without the stress of mounting bills.